Wesleyan-Media-Project/fb_ads_import/README.md

 Usually, hash libraries would generate a string for a single object: a number or a text string.
 However, R is unique in that it has a package `digest` that can generate hash values from a whole object, be it a vector, a list, or a row of a dataframe.
 The scripts rely on this package.

+## Retries on API errors

+Occasionally, the API will return an error.
+The error can be caused by problems with authentication (e.g., the access token has expired) or usage limits (e.g., despite the slowdown, the script has hit the 100% utilization and has been cut off).
+It can also mean that the amount of data served in a single page of results is too large and the server issues code 500 error.

+When the error occurs, the script tries to repeat the request: it waits 30 seconds and then resubmits the request.
+If, after seven attempts, the error did not go away, the script terminates.

+Termination is important because, if the error was caused by exceeding the usage limits, hitting the endpoint with more requests will aggravate the situation and will prolong the "cool off" period when the API will block requests from our access token.

+## Management of the queue of requests

+The two scripts - `race2022.R` and `backpull2022.R` - operate under different assumptions regarding the